RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 You can then observe three different patterns:

-- Single developer: Easiest pattern, the quality depends only on the expertise of the developer.
+- A single developer: Easiest pattern, the quality depends only on the expertise of the developer.
 - Multiple, balanced developers: Few developers with a clear ownership of one of them.
 The more ownership, the fewer defects in the code and better quality.
 - Collective chaos: A lot of minor contributors, this is a strong predictor of defects.